Which under-the-radar destinations should you be travelling to in 2020?Read more...

 Uganda - When and where to visit

-Uganda’s equatorial climate is tempered by its elevated altitude.
+Uganda’s equatorial climate is significantly tempered by its elevated altitude.
 In most parts of the country, the daily maximum is between 20°C and 27°C and the minimum is between 12°C and 18°C. The highest temperatures in Uganda occur on the plains immediately east of Lake Albert, while the lowest have been recorded on the glacial peaks of the Rwenzori.
 Except in the dry north, where in some areas the average annual rainfall is as low as 100mm, most parts of Uganda receive an annual rainfall of between 1,000mm and 2,000mm.
 There is wide regional variation in rainfall patterns.
 In western Uganda and the Lake Victoria region it can rain at almost any time of year.
-As a rough guide, however, the wet seasons are from mid-September to November and from March to May.
+As a rough guide, however, the wet seasons are from mid September to November and from March to May.

-Equator-straddling Uganda has a warm climate all year round and seasonal temperature variations are insignificant, but a strongly seasonal rainfall pattern.
-The wettest months are April, May, October and November.
-Campers won’t enjoy these months very much (you’ll be packing up your tent in the rain as often as not) while hiking on the Rwenzori can be particularly miserable.
+Equator-straddling Uganda has a warm to hot climate all year through with limited temperature variations but a strongly seasonal rainfall pattern.
+The wettest months in most parts of the country are April, May, October and November, when camping can be unpleasant and hiking on the Rwenzori is particularly miserable.
 Abundant rainfall also means that large wildlife tends not to congregate conveniently around water sources in the national parks.
-On the other hand, photographers seeking landscapes will revel in the haze-free atmosphere of the wetter months.
+On the other hand, landscape photographers will revel in the haze-free skies of the rainy season.

 Visitors intent on reaching true East African wilderness (a rare commodity in the densely populated south of Uganda) will want to head north to the Murchison Falls and Kidepo Valley national parks.
 These experiences do, however, incur a cost of increased travel time and expenditure.
-Visitors with time for a day trip at the end of their visit invariably head east from Kampala to visit the famed Source of the Nile at Jinja.
+Visitors with time for a day trip at the end of their visit invariably head east from Kampala to visit the famed source of the Nile at Jinja.
 If this event represents a tick on a list rather than a life-affirming experience, the same cannot be said for Jinja’s other main attraction: the menu of adventure sports offered along the Nile corridor north of the town.
-Activities such as white-water rafting, kayaking, bungee jumping and quad biking attract a steady flow of the young and young at heart.
+Activities such as white-water rafting, kayaking, bungee jumping and quad-biking attract a steady flow of the young and young at heart.